setTimeout and Cleartimeout Examples in javascript with examples

 callbackfunction

-The clearTimeout() method is used to stop the execution of function after time in milliseconds.
+The clearTimeout() method is used to stop the execution of a function after a specified time in milliseconds.

 clearTimeout(timeobject);